captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## HELEN:
 Okay.
-I’m just, I’m trying to get a sense // of—
+I’m just, I’m trying to get a sense of—

 ---

 ## BRUCE:
 Crissakes, I know him.
 He was my student a few years back.
+Okay?

 ---

-Okay?
+## BRUCE:
 What, do you think I’m bringing some bum around?

 ---